-Back pain is a common issue and in most cases, does not require urgent care.
-But when the pain persists and does not improve after a few days, medical attention may be needed.
+Back pain is common; it can range from a minor nuisance that resolves on its own, to a chronic problem that limits mobility and diminishes quality of life.
+In most cases, back pain does not require urgent care.
+But, when the pain persists and does not improve after a few days, medical attention may be needed.

 Individuals should also contact a physician if their pain is the result of trauma or if their low back pain is accompanied by the following symptoms: